Semimartingale properties of a generalized fractional Brownian motion and its mixtures with applications in asset pricing: Introduction

 The paper is organized as follows.
 In Section \ref{sec-GFBM-review}, we give the precise definition of the GFBM and summarize some of its properties.
-In Sections \ref{sec-sm} and \ref{sec-var-sm}, we study the semimartingale properties of the GFBM $X$.
+In Sections \ref{sec-sm} we study the semimartingale properties of the GFBM.
 In Section \ref{sec-mix}, the semimartingale property of the mixed BM and GFBM process is investigated.
-We present the applications in financial models in Sections \ref{sec-finance-price} and \ref{sec-roughvol}.
+We present the applications in financial models in Sections \ref{sec-finance-price}, including the LRD property (Section \ref{sec-LRD}), shot-noise process and its scaling limit as GFBM (Section \ref{sec-price}), option pricing (Section \ref{sec: 6.2.1}), portfolio optimization (Section \ref{sec: 6.2.2}) and arbitrage (Section \ref{sec-arbitrage}).
+The details of some of the proofs of the main results are given in Section \ref{sec-app}.